Andrew Teuten

-Andrew Christopher Teuten Ponzoni (born 20 July 1998) is a Uruguayan professional footballer who plays as a left-back for Argentine Primera División club Colón.
+Andrew Christopher Teuten Ponzoni (born 20 July 1998) is a Uruguayan professional footballer who plays as a left-back for Montevideo Wanderers.

 Early life

 Teuten was born to an English father and an Uruguayan mother.
 He grew up in Montevideo and attended Ivy Thomas Memorial School in barrio Pocitos.

-Career
+Club career

 After playing in the Uruguayan university league, Teuten signed for City Football Group owned club Montevideo City Torque in 2018.
 He made his professional debut on 28 March 2018 in a 1–1 draw against Boston River.

 On 2 February 2022, Teuten was sold to Argentine Primera División club Colón for a fee around €445.000, signing a deal until the end of 2024.
+On 17 August 2023, he moved to his former club Montevideo City on loan until the end of June 2024.

+International career

+In May 2024, Teuten was named in the first ever Uruguay A' national team squad.
+He made his Uruguay A' debut on 31 May 2024 in a goalless draw against Costa Rica.